 All the information, necessary for successfully passing the exam and getting an Agile tester certificate is presented in the syllabus, which is provided by the authors of the ISTQB.

 When you start thinking about preparation, the examiner’s website suggests two options:

 If you have enough time and are ready for additional expenses it may be a good decision to prepare in groups.
 In such groups, information is mostly given in easy to understand forms, and taking an active part in classes will provide you with a necessary level of knowledge to pass the exam.

-* Getting ready by working with mock tests and sample question papers.
+* Getting ready by working with mock tests and solving recommended sample question papers.

 I found some resources with interactive forms, but with very few questions.
-Later, I found a great website with 34 mock test lists.
+Later, I found a great website with 34 mock tests.

-I decided to solve them all.
+I decided to solve all of them.

 Because questions were repeating, solving lists one after another helped me to understand and remember almost every question.

 I also suggest to pay additional attention to such things as statement/decision coverage.
 It’s explained really well and simply on istqb.guru webpage.
 After understanding how to count “coverages”, you won’t need to learn answers by heart, but you’ll be ready to solve any task on this topic.